The XYZ Show: Redefined

 Gado went back to the drawing board, plotting his next move.
 Then in November 2007, a TV journalist, Marie Lora, came to interview him for a story about how editorial cartoonists viewed the upcoming presidential elections in Kenya.

 After the interview, Gado showed her the XYZ pilot.
 Straight away, Marie thought that this show absolutely needed to be on the air - and she knew she could help.
 But the next month, all hell broke loose in Kenya.
 We now call this period "the post-election violence", but the term doesn't give justice to the madness of these terrible months.
 At that time, it became even more obvious that Kenya needed a show such as XYZ.
 Humor appeared like the only possible way to dig ourselves out of the dark hole we had fallen into.

 The Series

 Gado and Marie met again.
 Marie proposed a complete change in strategy: if the show is too expensive for local stations, then let's make it free.
 But of course, because a TV Show cannot actually be free, that meant finding the money elsewhere.
 So Gado and Marie embarked on a year-long journey into Nairobi's NGO and foreign embassies underworld.
 They knocked on every door, they made dozens of contacts, they wrote countless proposals and budgets.
 They pitched XYZ relentlessly.

-The rest, you know.
-Several courageous and enthusiastic donors came through with some money.
+Several donors came through with some money.
 Citizen TV agreed to air the show, and Wachira Waruru became one of XYZ's strongest supporters.
 A full team of about 50 people representing 11 different communities was hired.

 And in May 2009, the first episode of The XYZ Show finally aired.